giorgiop94/digital-garden/_notes/Talks - Eros Unfettered - Opening the Dharma of Desire - Rob Burbea.md

 ## Opening the Dharma of Desire
 - Rob came across a practice to work with desire
+	- "*Just let go*" is certainly an option, but it comes at a cost.
+What are we losing if we do so?
 - **Is it possible that the contraction of craving is a result of not allowing the energy of the deeper desires to unfold and be felt?**
 	- Craving involves contraction and moving away from present moment (we get lost in daydreaming)

 - [[Opening to the Deeper Current of Desire - Practice]]

+### Inquiry Into Desire
+- Soulmaking always involves some inquiry
+	- Questioning assumptions, expanding the Logos

+- Assumptions we can question
+	- Desire comes from the ego or build the ego
+	- Desire leads to suffering

+- How we conceive of desire will make a big difference in our sense of self, world, cosmos and desire
+	- Desire is inextrinsically interwoven with all of that

+- Is there a difference between:
+	- desire acted on
+	- desire as divine influx
+	- desire originated in lack (lack of a sense of self)